Besides the 1040-SR form, seniors have special options available to file and pay their taxes. Here's a guide to tax counseling for the elderly.

-- If you're still working at age 72 or beyond and have a 401(k), you might not need to withdraw your 401(k) funds current employer-sponsored plan until you retire.
+- If you're still working at age 72 or beyond and have a 401(k), you might not need to withdraw your 401(k) funds from your current employer-sponsored plan until you stop working for that employer.

 If you invested in a traditional IRA, however, you'll still need to take annual distributions despite continuing to work.
 If you have a Roth IRA and have made after-tax contributions, you won't ever need to withdraw money from your account during your lifetime.

 Required minimum distributions work by basing your distribution on your account balance and then accounting for a life expectancy factor set by IRS in Publication 590.

 You divide your account balance by this factor to arrive at your RMD amount.
 Failing to take your full RMD can result in a major penalty — 50% of the amount you failed to withdraw.

 You can always take out more than the minimum required amount from your account, but you'll likely pay taxes at your marginal income bracket on additional withdrawals.
 To make life simpler, you can ask the custodian of your retirement account to withhold taxes from your distributions.
 This will send in tax payments on your behalf and hopefully prevent a surprise tax bill when you prepare your taxes in April.

 Some states offer tax breaks for seniors by offering a number of different items.
 Examples can include exempting you from paying property taxes up to a certain threshold, "freezing" your property tax bill, or delaying your property tax payment.